KianaKun/Fingerprint_GW800/README.md

-This Website is created using NextJS, Axios, ZKLib, NodeJS, Tailwind
+This Website is created using NextJS, Axios, ZKLib, NodeJS, Tailwind.
 ====

 Init